 The following requirements apply only to residents living in developments with resident-paid utilities:

-CCHAs with properties that have resident-paid utilities are required to review the utility allowances at least once every 12 months.
+HACCs with properties that have resident-paid utilities are required to review the utility allowances at least once every 12 months.
 If utility rates have changed by 10 percent, either up or down, the utility allowances must be adjusted.
-It is also necessary to adjust the utility allowances if the CCHA makes capital improvements that significantly improve energy efficiency.
-An engineer should advise the CCHA if that occurs.
+It is also necessary to adjust the utility allowances if the HACC makes capital improvements that significantly improve energy efficiency.
+An engineer should advise the HACC if that occurs.

 In units with Resident-paid utilities, paying the utility bill in a timely manner is an obligation under the lease and failure to pay in a timely manner is a serious violation of the lease, subject to lease termination.
 24 CFR § 960.253(c)(3) and 966.4(b)